 The right way to start towards the horizon of open sea sailingThe presence of an instructor on board and 4 crew members on a small cruising yacht will allow the student to learn all the basics of navigation, rigging the boat, marine knots, but above all to experience all the roles onboard. to train technically in piloting and to be an efficient crew member in all roles.
 Daily theory lessons are provided to focus the student on the daily activity.
 Please note:

-- from week 24 to week 31 no alcohol will be sold at the Punta Coda shop.
+- from shift 24 to shift 31 at the Punta Coda commissary, no alcohol will be sold;

 Within one month (30 days) before the start of the course: